DEQ responds to HOPE's request for 'meaningful involvement'

-Director Michael Rolband responded to a Tuesday request from the group HOPE for Bristol seeking access to the work of a panel of landfill experts and the chance to express the group’s concerns over odors and emissions from the landfill – which is sparking the review.
+Director Michael Rolband responded to a Tuesday request from the group HOPE for Bristol that sought access to the work of a panel of landfill experts and the chance to express the group’s concerns over odors and emissions from the landfill — which is sparking the review.

-The panel is expected to be in Bristol March 21 and 22.
+The panel is expected to be in Bristol on March 21 and 22.

 People are also reading…